rominirani/genai-apptemplates-googlecloud/README.md

 The Sample Applications listed are provided as application templates that you can use.
 The key goal of these applications is to get you started quickly and help you understand how you can integrate the Vertex PaLM API and the necessary commands to deploy these applications to Google Cloud.

 You can go through the various applications and pick an application or two that interests you.
-Click on any of the projects to see detailed documentation, sample template and instructions to deploy on Google Cloud.
+Click on any of the applications to see detailed documentation, sample template and instructions to deploy on Google Cloud.

 ## Environment Setup